eliasdoehne/stellaris-dashboard/README.md

   2. Extract the archive in a location of your choice.
   3. Run the `install.bat` file in the extracted folder by double-clicking it.
 At this point, Windows may show you a security warning [like this](https://imgur.com/6PIZCmA).
 If so, click on "More Information" to unlock the "Run anyway" button.
   3. To use the interactive in-game dashboard, install the "Stellaris Dashboard Integration" mod.
 Do either of the following:
-     1. Subscribe to the browser mod [in the Steam Workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=1341242772) (maintained independently by Steam/reddit user 8igualdos0s)
+     1. Subscribe to the browser mod [in the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1466534202)
      2. Or manually install it, it is included in the `mod` folder
   4. To start the program, run the `stellarisdashboard.bat` file.
 A similar Windows security warning as before may appear.
   5. Activate the mod [in the Stellaris Launcher](https://imgur.com/g7XeZIz)